ionic-team/ionic-docs/src/content/publishing/play-store.md

 When ready, upload the signed release APK that was generated above and publish the app.
 Be patient and all that hard work should be live in the wild!

-## Updating your app
+## Updating an app

 As an app evolves, it will need to be updated with new features and fixes.
 An app can be updated by either submitting a new version to the Google Play Store, or by using a live update service like Ionic Deploy.
-Using Ionic Deploy, changes can be pushed directly to your users from the Ionic Pro dashboard, without submitting changes to the Play Store.
+Using Ionic Deploy, changes can be pushed directly to users from the Ionic Pro dashboard, without submitting changes to the Play Store.
 Learn more about Ionic Deploy <a href="https://ionicframework.com/pro/deploy" target="_blank">here</a>.

 <blockquote>
   <p>